Petly

 What is the problem?

-Pet owners love sharing their furry friends online, but most platforms are too noisy and people-focused.
-There’s no easy way to express moods, discover pets by vibe, or enjoy a feed free of human drama.
-Petly creates a calm, joyful space just for pets — where every tag, post, and connection celebrates them.
+Pet owners love sharing their pets online, but most platforms are noisy and people-focused.
+There is no easy way to express pet moods, discover content by vibe, or enjoy a drama-free feed.
+Petly addresses this by creating a calm, pet-only space where every interaction centers on animals.

 What is the goal?

-Petly is a lightweight social app for pet lovers, focused on emotional tagging and calm discovery.
-Users can post with mood, location, and reason tags, explore vibe-based filters, and enjoy anonymous browsing or pet profiles.
-The experience feels relaxed, joyful, and entirely pet-centered.
+Petly is a lightweight social app built around emotional tagging and calm discovery.
+Users can post with mood, location, and reason tags, explore vibe-based feeds, and browse pet profiles in an experience designed to feel joyful, relaxed, and entirely pet-centered.

 Research Insights